AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/organize-a-form.md

 role: Admin
 ---

-# Organize a form with the Form Designer
+# Organize and preview a form with the Form Designer

  You can organize a custom form with the Form Designer.